zyzcfzs/Database-Project/README.md

 ## SQL Chat
 ![image](https://github.com/user-attachments/assets/a0d710ea-4bb8-4dc9-ba70-be9f6540a273)

-[^1]: I would like to give special thanks to other contributors of this final project: Ire Olagbami, Vikram Singh and Yashu Pericherla
+[^1]: I would like to give special thanks to other contributors of this final project: Ire Olagbami, Vikram Singh and Yashu Pericherla.
+[^2]: From Amelia Mary Earhart (July 24, 1897 - January 5, 1939), American aviation pioneer.